-The things listed below give a quick view of some foundational understandings of a world view shaped by the Bible.
+The statements below provide a quick view of some foundational understandings of a worldview shaped by the Bible.
 These are things we agree to hold as truth.

 People exist to glorify and worship the Creator revealed in the Bible, and to serve His will.
 Our disobedience prompted God to give His Son, to pay the penalty for our sins.
 We live in gratitude for what God has accomplished for us that we cannot do ourselves.
 God gives everyone the choice to accept His love.
 We are responsible for our response to God's gift of salvation, for our spiritual growth, and for the use of our gifts, talents, knowledge, and abilities to build Christ's Kingdom.
 Romans 2:21-26; John 3:16; 1 Corinthians 12:4-5

 Jesus Christ is the promised Messiah of the Old Testament scriptures, the Son of Jehovah God.
 He is the only way to God.
 He lived a sinless life, died for our sins, experienced a bodily resurrection, appeared again alive to His disciples, and ascended into Heaven where He now dwells with God the Father.
 Jesus will return to judge the world and begin the eternal heavenly reign.
 Philippians 2:6-11; John 14:6; Revelation 19-21

 The Bible is the Word of God.
 We revere it as the prime source of revelation of the character, nature and plans of the one true God.
 Christians are to learn it's truths, and to apply what they know through the power of the Holy Spirit.
 2 Timothy 3:16-17; Matthew 7:21-27